-6. Plaintiff Arturo Jonas Joaquin Marte is a Latino man who, at all times relevant hereto, lived in Philadelphia, Pennsylvania.

-7. Defendant Kyle Oliver was, at all times relevant hereto, employed by Jim Thorpe Police Department and acting under color of state law.
-He is sued in his individual capacity.

-8. Defendant Lee Marzen was, at all times relevant hereto, employed by the Jim Thorpe Police Department and acting under color of state law.
-He is sued in his individual capacity.

-9. Defendant Borough of Jim Thorpe is a local governmental agency organized under the laws of the Commonwealth of Pennsylvania, with a principal place of business at 101 East 10th Street, Jim Thorpe, PA 18229.
+- 6. Plaintiff Arturo Jonas Joaquin Marte is a Latino man who, at all times relevant hereto, lived in Philadelphia, Pennsylvania. - 7.
+Defendant Kyle Oliver was, at all times relevant hereto, employed by Jim Thorpe Police Department and acting under color of state law.
+He is sued in his individual capacity. - 8.
+Defendant John Doe was, at all times relevant hereto, employed by the Jim Thorpe Police Department and acting under color of state law.
+John Doe is a pseudonym being used until Plaintiff can determine his identity.
+He is sued in his individual capacity. - 9.
+Defendant Borough of Jim Thorpe is a local governmental agency organized under the laws of the Commonwealth of Pennsylvania, with a principal place of business at 101 East 10th Street, Jim Thorpe, PA 18229.